prio/profile-env/README.md

 A Leiningen plugin that outputs profile information so it can be used by bash or docker.
 Designed to be used with [environ](https://github.com/weavejester/environ).

+## Install

+Add to your ~/.lein/profiles.clj or include it in your project plugins.

+    [org.jonharrington/profile-env "0.1.0"]

 ## Usage

 To output dev/testing profile